 - Animeland: The show's take on Japan, which is why the actual country does not air the episode.

 - Are You Pondering What I'm Pondering?: When the Simpson family first sees the Japanese game show.Marge: "Family Wish Show"?
 Hmm, that gives me an idea...Lisa: I think we all had that idea.Homer: I didn't.
 What is it?
 Lunch?

 - Artistic License – Geography: Several Japanese landmarks are all shown within short distance of each other.

-- Brick Joke/Call Back: One of the items being sold in the 33 cent store is "Skittlebrau", a supposedly fictional product that Homer had imagined in "Bart Star".
+- Call-Back: One of the items being sold in the 33 cent store is "Skittlebrau", a supposedly fictional product that Homer had imagined in "Bart Star".

 - The Cameo:

 - Cool and Unusual Punishment: Homer and Bart's stay in a Japanese jail.Homer: I'm sick of doing Japanese stuff!
 In jail we had to do this dumb kabuki play about the 47 Ronin, and I wanted to be Oshi but they made me Ori!

 - Cutting Corners: The Simpsons try to do this after they get robbed and attend a seminar to help them save wisely.

 - Easy Sex Change: As Chuck Garabedian shows the audience the picture of his boat packed with beautiful women.Chuck: And those beautiful women?
 They used to be men.

 - Epileptic Flashing Lights: The family have an epileptic fit after watching Battling Seizure Robots.

 - Everything's Better with Monkeys: Homer is completely disinterested in going to the new Internet cafe until Bart tells him about "a website that shows monkeys doing it."Homer: C'mon, Lisa!
 Monkeys!